iproute-net/saltstack_demo_with_arista/README.md

 lsb_release -a
 ```

-## list the installed python packages
+## List the installed python packages

 ```
 pip3 list